 - Always have the discipline on your buying and selling signals.
 Never act on emotions; they should never have a role in your investments.

-- Lastly, Hope that luck will be on your side.
+- Lastly, I hope that luck will be on your side.

 Have Discipline on When to Take your Profits